apache/streampipes-website/documentation/docs/06_extend-cli.md

 * new extensions such as **connect adapters, processors, sinks** or,
 * new core features for **backend** and **ui**.

+The main difference between the standard Docker/K8s installation is an improved communication between services running as containers and services running locally for development.

+The CLI can be found in the [main repository](https://github.com/apache/incubator-streampipes/tree/master/installer/cli) or in the ``compose/cli`` folder of the downloaded source code.

 ## TL;DR

 ```bash